 Of course, there’s no better place to drink their beer than straight from the taps at their brewery in Queenstown.
 What I love so much about this place is the location.
 Their outdoor seating is literally meters from Lake Wakatipu and on a sunny day, it’s the best place to be in town.
 Enjoying the views with an ice-cold beer for around $10 NZD is definitely one of the best cheap things you can do in Queenstown!

-The brewery is located a little out of town, but the best part is that you can actually walk or ride there on the Queenstown Trail that follows the edge of Lake Wakatipu!
+The brewery is located a little out of town, but the best part is that you can actually walk or rent a bike and ride there on the Queenstown Trail that follows the edge of Lake Wakatipu!
 Wandering this trail is a great free thing to do in Queenstown on its own, but paired with Altitude Brewing, it’s even better!

 3. Canyon Brewing